pjf-8/BasicGraphics/README.md

 Programmed and Taught by Professor Reale at SUNY Polytechnic Institute

-Modifications and assignments done by Patrick Farrell This was the main project worked on during CS450 Graphic Design in Spring 2022
+Modifications and assignments done by Patrick Farrell This was the main project worked on during CS450 Computer Graphics in Spring 2022
 =============

 This is a very basic OpenGL sample for use in SUNY Polytechnic Institute's CS 450/548 Computer Graphics course.